Top of the list in the Corbières

 In spring you will discover a significant amount and variety of a preserved wild flora

-In summer there is a gorgeous swimming spot to refresh after the visit of the castle
+In summer you will appreciate a gorgeous swimming spot to refresh after the visit of the castle

-You'll be delighted by he colours of automn.
+You'll be delighted by the colours of automn.
 It is the most beautiful season in the Corbières

 In winter you will often find yourself alone.
 The castle is yours and it has a magic athmosphere.

 And when do YOU come to visit us ?